This post may contain affiliate links.

 To summarize then, burr grinders are the weapon of choice for cold brew aficionados.
 Their design allows them to produce a more even, coarse grind when compared to blade grinders.
 For cold brew, we want a coarse grind to compensate for the extended brewing time (up to 24 hours).
 This will prevent bitter flavors as a result of overextraction.

-To see our top picks for grinders, click here.
+To see my top picks for grinders, click here.